dotnet/AspNetCore.Docs/aspnetcore/blazor/security/blazor-web-app-with-entra.md

 To create a key vault and set a client secret, see [About Azure Key Vault secrets (Azure documentation)](/azure/key-vault/secrets/about-secrets), which cross-links resources to get started with Azure Key Vault.
 To implement the code in this section, record the key vault URI and the secret name from Azure when you create the key vault and secret.

-The following `GetSecretFromKeyVault` method retrieves a secret from a key vault using the Entra tenant ID.
+The following `GetKeyVaultSecret` method retrieves a secret from a key vault.
 Add this method to the server project.
 Adjust the namespace (`BlazorSample.Helpers`) to match your project namespace scheme.

 `Helpers/AzureHelper`: